 Boondall Wetlands Environment Centre

-Start your visit at the Boondall Wetlands Environment Centre, where you learn and discover all there is to know about the wetland’s environment.
+Start your visit at the Boondall Wetlands Environment Centre, where you can learn and discover all there is to know about the wetland’s environment.

-Friendly staff are on hand to answer any questions you may have and are a great resource for the surrounding wetlands.
+Friendly staff are always on hand to answer any questions you may have and are a great resource for the surrounding wetlands.
 Once you have finished inside the centre, grab a map and explore the wetlands on foot, following the well-signposted paths.

 Bicycle and Walking Tracks